top of page

 Community Advocacy and Support Teams (CAST)

-D-Prep offers a Community Advocacy and Support Team (CAST) training program to help support the needs of housing professionals as they address a range of issues including frustrations around housing shortages, tenant/landlord disputes, violence and threats, and the mental illness needs of residents living in public housing.
-This course should be attended by housing authority staff in contact with tenants and those in supervisory relationships with property management.
+DPrep Safety offers a Community Advocacy and Support Team (CAST) training program to support housing professionals as they address a range of issues, including frustrations with housing shortages, tenant-landlord disputes, violence and threats, and the mental health needs of residents in public housing.
+This course should be attended by housing authority staff who interact with tenants, as well as those in supervisory roles within property management.

-The CAST model focuses on the collaborative, multi-disciplinary process of identifying and mitigating risk in a culturally competent, timely and effective manner.
-Building from direct feedback from housing authority directors and staff, this course offers a way to consistently manage and document a clear process to address the needs in the community.
-The training provides access to Pathways and DarkFox (D-Prep’s behavioral intervention expert systems) to analyze risk and mitigate bias in decision-making through a lens of diversity, equity, and inclusion.
+The CAST model focuses on the collaborative, multi-disciplinary process of identifying and mitigating risk in a culturally competent, timely, and effective manner.
+Building on direct feedback from housing authority directors and staff, this course provides a consistent approach for managing and documenting a clear process to address community needs.
+The training provides access to Pathways and DarkFox (DPrep’s behavioral intervention expert systems) to analyze risk and mitigate bias in decision-making through a diversity, equity, and inclusion lens.

 The exterior of an apartment building